PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Experiments

-On ChimpACT and PanAf500, we report performance at the best validation accuracy, for ChimpBehave and BabboonLand, we report performance at the end of training.
-To reduce noise from small datasets, we calculate class scores on three views per test sample and train five attentive classifiers and report the average.
+On ChimpACT and PanAf500, we report performance at the best validation accuracy, for ChimpBehave and BaboonLand, we report performance at the end of training.
+We calculate class scores on three views per test sample.
 We always sample 16 frames uniformly from the input.
 We use cross-entropy loss except for BaboonLand where standard protocol is EQL loss~\cite{tan_equalization_2020}.